 These rates include tuition and fees.
 Books, software and course packs are not included.

-NDS students taking only undergraduate-level courses will be charged at the undergraduate tuition rate.
+Non-degree studies (NDS) students taking only undergraduate-level courses will be charged at the undergraduate tuition rate.
 However, NDS students who enroll in both graduate and undergraduate-level courses during the same semester will be charged at the graduate tuition rate for all courses in which they enroll that term.
 Graduate degree students will be charged the graduate tuition rate, even if they are only enrolled in undergraduate courses.

 During spring and fall semesters, on-campus degree students will be charged the on-campus stair-step rates which depend on the total number of combined hours (both on campus and distance) enrolled.
 During the summer session, on-campus degree students will be charged the NDS distance rate for any distance education courses and the on-campus degree rate for any on-campus courses.